What Are Backlinks?

 How to Check Any Website's Backlinks

-Checking sites for backlinks can be helpful whether you’re planning a link building campaign or performing competitor research.
+Checking sites for backlinks can be helpful whether you’re planning a backlink building campaign or performing competitor research.

-First, we’ll show you how to get insights about your own site’s backlink profile from tools like Google Search Console (GSC).
+First, we’ll show you how to get insights about your own site’s backlink profile from Google Search Console (GSC).

-But you can’t get information about other sites’ backlinks that way.
+But you can’t get information about other websites’ backlinks that way.
 So, we’ll cover how to do that with Semrush.

 Start by heading to GSC.
 Log in.